Enjoy special extended hours in the garden from 10 a.m. - 5 p.m. during Chinese New Year (February 5 - 19, 2019)

 The plant collection at Lan Su presents hundreds of plants species that are native to China.
 It is home to more than fifty specimen trees, many rare and unusual shrubs and perennials, and curated collections of Magnolia, Peony, Camellia, Rhododendron, Osmanthus and Bamboo.

-Many of these plants have a long history in traditional Chinese gardens while others reflect the efforts of relatively recent expeditions into China's hinterlands for wild-collected species virtually unknown in the West.
+Many of these plants have a long history and cultural significance in classical Chinese gardens while others reflect the efforts of relatively recent expeditions into China's hinterlands for wild-collected species virtually unknown in the West.
 Still others speak to the work of scientists and plantsmen through breeding and selection of garden worthy hybrids and cultivars.

 Lan Su's mission in developing this unique and diverse living collection is twofold.
 First is to provide visitors with a microcosmic view of the wealth of China's native flora.
 Second, the botanical collection in the garden provides an invaluable tool for explaining customs and traditions rooted in human interaction with plants for thousands of years.